4E71-NOP/FlexibleLampStack/readme.md

 The first times you run the docker-compose command, the system will download and build everything.
 It can take some time depending on the bandwith you have.
 Most of the time it wont take more than 5 minutes for a ADSL connexion.

-As you are building different configurations, if you re-use a previously built container image it will be mush faster to start.
+As you are building different configurations, if you re-use a previously built container image it will be much faster to start.
 So one way to save time in the future is to build many different configurations.

 Example:
 ```sh